 Physiologic Restoration of Vascular Function

 First- and second-generation metallic DESs have been associated with midterm endothelial dysfunction as well as a blunted vasodilatory response to endothelial-independent vasodilators such as nitroglycerine.3,4 Experimental models and clinical studies indicate that both polymeric and magnesium-based BRSs result in improved endothelial function, restoration of non–endothelial-dependent coronary vasoreactivity, and retained vessel pulsatility within and adjacent to the BRS deployed coronary segments.5,6 In addition to the pure biomechanical advantages of a more compliant platform, it is postulated that certain endothelial cell signaling and mechanotransduction pathways may be favorably affected by BRS.
-Finally, compensatory adaptive expansive remodeling with regression of plaque between the struts and the vessel wall resulting in incremental lumen gain has ...
+Finally, compensatory adaptive expansive remodeling with regression of plaque between the struts and the vessel wall resulting in incremental ...